 'As you can see dear fellow,' Maxwell continued, 'you are in the prestigious company of fellow book sniffers.
 Decaying books are wondrous.
 The chemicals ... the volatile acids and emissions combine to make a vivid musty smell!'
 His face became redder as he spoke.
 He immediately lifted a book from the table, raced to a chair, sat down, and buried his nose deep inside the book jacket.

 A woman flashed a smile and indicated a place at the table for me.
 I was struck by her beauty and husky voice.
 Her name was Rachel.
 'It's open seating.
 Here, sit beside me.'
 I liked her.
 She described how her habit had developed through different stages; sniffing newspapers, pamphlets, then progressing to the slicks: Elle, Cosmopolitan, Marie Claire, then Horse & Hound.
-I paused, and though how ludicrous, yet profoundly beguiling, the whole situation was.
+I paused and thought how ludicrous, yet profoundly beguiling, the whole situation was.

 Some of the group were using straws to delve deep into the spines of books, and took long deep sniffs, then sat back in exhilaration.
 Rachel said fresh books were all right for beginners, but nothing could beat an old crusty book.
 I asked if they had ever been raided by the police.
 She crossed her legs, then she laughed.
 'No fear!
 Most members have influential positions, or connections, within the police and judiciary.'